-A huge pet peeve for me is hearing a woman say she wants to buy or do something but "can't" because her husband won't "let" her, or worse, that she needs to ask for permission.
-I'm over here like, "Whaaaat?!
+A huge pet peeve for me is hearing a woman say she wants to buy or do something but "can't" because her husband won't "let" her or, worse, she needs to ask for permission.
+What?
 Is the item or activity in question legal and socially acceptable?
-If yes, then why on earth would you need to ask anyone for permission to do/buy something?
-For that matter, why would an adult accept someone saying they can’t?"
+If yes, then why on Earth would you need to ask anyone for permission to do/buy something?
+For that matter, why would an adult accept someone saying they "can’t"?

-Here's the thing. . .
+Here's the thing. . . .
 In my marriage, we talk.
 We go over the big purchasing decisions together and make decisions together based on whether or not we can afford it or if there are other options.
 But there's no giving or getting permission.
-For example; I collect typewriters and have about twenty of them.
+For example, I collect typewriters and have about 20 of them.
 If I want another typewriter in my collection and can make the purchase without causing financial harm to our lifestyle, I will simply buy the darn thing and act like a kid on Christmas Day when it arrives.
-I don’t have to ask permission, and there is no him telling me I can't have it or me telling him he can't have something, because that would be a parent/child relationship and it has no place in the adult relationship.
+I don’t have to ask permission, and there is no him telling me I can't have it or me telling him he can't have something because that would be a parent/child relationship, and it has no place in the adult relationship.

-Marriage is about teamwork and give and take.
-I cook the meals, and usually fix up my husband's plate because I'm going into the same room with my plate, and it doesn't hurt me to be nice to him—quite the opposite actually.
+Marriage is about teamwork and give-and-take.
+I cook the meals and usually fix up my husband's plate because I'm going into the same room with my plate, and it doesn't hurt me to be nice to him—quite the opposite, actually.
 It's good for us to treat one another with respect and kindness.
 That's why he always washes the dishes for me.
-We both do our share of the odd jobs and we don't assign gender to those jobs.
+We both do our share of the odd jobs, and we don't assign gender to those jobs.
 We do things for each other out of mutual respect and consideration for another human being.
-We are not "The Little woman" or "The big man" _ we are a husband and a wife and we work together.
+We are not "the little woman" and "the big man"—we are a husband and a wife, and we work together.

-There are a lot of women out there who consider themselves Feminists and feel strongly that to do anything for the males in their lives, somehow makes them less of a woman, or a servant of some sort.
-There are many Feminists who believe being dependant on a man in anyway is abhorrent and diminishes the strength of a woman.
+There are a lot of women out there who consider themselves feminists and feel strongly that doing anything for the males in their lives somehow makes them less of a woman or a servant of some sort.
+There are many feminists who believe being dependent on a man in any way is abhorrent and diminishes the strength of a woman.
 These things are simply not true.
-I am a strong, opinionated, independent, free-thinking woman who has held jobs, raised five terrific sons, and still—after thirty years—rely and depend on my husband for many things, not the least of which is emotional support when I need it.
+I am a strong, opinionated, independent, free-thinking woman who has held jobs, raised five terrific sons, and still—after 30 years—rely and depend on my husband for many things, not the least of which is emotional support when I need it.
 He also depends on me for all the same things for the same reasons.
 Why?
 Because we are more than the sum of our parts.
 We are more than a person with a penis and testicles and another person with a vagina and breasts.

-Interestingly...
-And most women forget this...
-Feminism is defined as; “The advocacy of women's rights on the basis of the equality of the sexes.”
-Feminism is not about being a bitch.
-It's about being strong enough to stand up for yourself AND for your man.
-There is a saying I like to remember and it applies to so many of life's situations.
+There is a saying I like to remember, and it applies to so many of life's situations.
 "The lighting of another's candle does not dim your own."
 In other words, doing something nice for someone else doesn't detract from your own strength.
 In fact, I really believe it helps you both become stronger people.
 After all, do we not thrive under positive attention and affection and wither under heavy scrutiny and criticism?
-Then why should we think we would become more powerful by treating a fellow human being—man or woman—with less respect, kindness, love and compassion than we ourselves would want to be treated?
+Then why should we think we would become more powerful by treating a fellow human being—man or woman—with less respect, kindness, love, and compassion than we ourselves would want to be treated?
 Not to mention the benefit to ourselves when things we do are appreciated.
 It's a win/win situation.
 Give it a try.